 - cultural inclusivity

-Yet, while Indigenous courses can be designed in keeping with their worldview, graduating students must still be prepared for the rigours of professional life.
+Indigenous courses can be designed in keeping with worldviews of Indigenous peoples, while still preparing graduating students for the rigours of professional life.
 Indigenous content can be the "hook" to engage students, but it "shouldn't equate to replacing the core curriculum areas that are designed to actually prepare students for their future and for the professions" (Trounson, 2011, para 13) according to Professor Martin Nakata, chairman of the University of New South Wales' Australian Indigenous Education.
-Nakata maintains that Indigenous students will do well as long as they are generously supported, not just the Indigenous students on the brink of failure as is currently the case.
+Nakata maintains that Indigenous students will do well as long as they are supported.
 It may be that the "government has set the agenda to increase the number of graduates but I would like to see more emphasis on the resources that help deliver the quality of the graduate," Nakata adds (Trounson, 2011, para 7).
 As Nakata points out, professions need the unique perspective Indigenous graduates can offer.

-First Nations have a deep bond with their land and online courses do not represent this connection.
-To overcome this dislocation, blended courses with face to face interaction could anchor local information to the online portion of the course.
+First Nations people in Canada have a deep bond with their land and on-line courses may not represent this connection.
+Place is a way of knowing, experiencing, and relating with the world, and that the understanding of this anchors Indigenous peoples (Coulthard, 2010).
+To overcome potential dislocation caused by distance learning, blended courses with face to face interaction could anchor local information to the online portion of the course.

 Globalization certainly has had an impact on indigenous cultures around the world.
 In some cases, it has compromised their traditional lifestyles and cultures.
 In others, it has afforded them a venue to express their culture or promote their interests to a wider audience with the capability to institute change.
 Ultimately, it will be difficult for indigenous cultures to exist in a vacuum without being affected by globalization.
 Indigenous cultures will need to adapt and evolve to incorporate these new influences into their individual realities.
 Those indigenous groups that will be able to successfully survive globalization's influence will ultimately take ownership of their cultural evolution.